 Two Day Solution Focused Conversations course for University Student Support Service staff

-Of course, not everyone needs counseling – sometimes we just need a Coach to help us work things through, put things into perspective and take ownership of the plan to move forward.
+Of course, not everyone going through a tough time needs counselling – sometimes we just need someone to help us work things through, put things into perspective, allowing us to take ownership of the plan to move forward.
 The worker’s curiosity about the student’s experience of any small success in dealing with issues can ignite the student’s awareness that they have indeed overcome similar difficulties and then can assess what will work for them again.

 “This training has helped me to look at the service I am responsible for in a completely new way and will contribute to significant positive change.
 I feel much more empowered and able to take a different approach.
 Most effective training I have ever had”

 Natalie Cosgrove, Student Support Manager for Student Services, University of Southampton

 “It will help me to remember that the student is the “expert in the room” and question them to encourage them to think for themselves”.
 I thought this course was one of the best training courses I have been on”

 Trish Wheeler, Student Life Advisor, University of Southampton